 hides or extracts or prevents them from shooting themselves the foot.

-Tom Ptacek: Which is why the one size fits all STLC thing
+Tom Ptacek: Which is why the one size fits all STLC thing is kind

 of freaky to me, right?
 Because the reality of everybody has a